sarahfuchi/Data-Science/Cluster analysis (unclassified data)/README.md

 ![Getting Started with a Movie Recommendation System](/images/movie/movie0.jpg)

-This project focuses on movie recommendation systems, using TMDB 5000 Movie Dataset and gets inspiration from public notebooks.
+This project focuses on movie recommendation systems, using the TMDB 5000 movie dataset and taking inspiration from public notebooks.

 # Table of Contents
 1. [Chapter 1 - Project Overview](#ch1)